Holiday Tips - Ladies first

 Clothes shopping

-There are many supermarkets in all the resorts, and even in some hotels, to stock up on important supplies.
-If you have rented a car, it is worth a visit to the large Hipermarkets on the main roads between Ibiza and San Antonio, and on the main road leading out of Ibiza, direction Santa Eulalia.
-There is more choice, and the prices are a bit cheaper.
+There are many small supermarkets in all resorts, and even in some hotels, to stock up on important supplies.
+If you have rented a car, it is worth a visit to the large supermarkets on the main road between Ibiza and San Antonio and on the main roads leading out of Ibiza towards Santa Eulalia and San José.
+There is more choice here, and the prices are a cheaper.

 More about Shopping